 The 10 Best Pool Tables

 This wiki has been updated 40 times since it was first published in April of 2015.
 Put a pool table in your home and it will be the most popular house on the street.
 Whether that's good or bad is entirely up to you, but these models can provide family and friends with hours of billiards fun for years to come.
 Plus, they are available in sizes to fit any room, designs to match any type of decor, and at prices to meet any budget, so you're sure to find one perfect for you.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes